Toll Invoice FAQs

 Why are fees being added to an invoice I’m receiving for crossing a tolled bridge several weeks ago?

-Fees did not accumulate during the four-month pause in the aging cycle but are being added with resumption of the normal billing cycle.
+Fees did not accumulate when invoices and the aging cycle were paused, but fees are being added with resumption of the normal billing cycle.
 A person who had previously received a second invoice with a $5 administrative fee can expect to receive a third notice (violation notice) with a $25 violation fee if the second notice has not been paid in full.
 Throughout the closure of the walk-up centers, tolls could be paid online, by phone and by mail.

 How do I pay a RiverLink toll invoice?